29 BIG Gift Ideas: From Celeb Cameos To Custom Pet Portraits

 A Private Screening

-Film fans need not clutter their living spaces with enormous televisions to enjoy theater-quality screenings.
-The cinephile in your life will be delighted to receive a sleek projector that enables them to broadcast their favorite flicks in a larger-than-life format — all they need is a blank wall.
-Round out the experience with a countertop popcorn maker and some classic boxed candy.
+Film fans need not clutter their living spaces with enormous televisions to enjoy theatre-quality screenings.
+The cinephile in your life will be delighted to receive a sleek projector that enables them to broadcast their favourite flicks in a larger-than-life format — all they need is a blank wall.
+Round out the experience with a popcorn maker and some classic boxed candy.

 Advertisement

-Friends don’t let friends drink alone — whether they’re mixing up mocktails with sensual spritzers, blending a botanically-infused, low-alcohol beverage, or pouring a flight of wine boasting vintages from all over California.
-The gift of a sip (or two) of your loved one’s favorite festive drink will ensure that you’ll get on the guestlist every time.
+Friends don’t let friends drink alone — whether they’re mixing up mocktails with sensual spritzers, blending a botanically-infused, low-alcohol beverage, or pouring a flight of wine boasting vintages from all over Australia.
+The gift of a sip (or two) of your loved one’s favourite festive drink will ensure that you’ll get on the guestlist every time.

 A Nice Deed For Some Good Boys

 Showering your human pals with gifts is great and all, but aren’t you forgetting about one friend in particular — a furry one?
 (Alexa, play “In The Arms Of An Angel” by Sarah McLachlan.)
-With a donation to the ASPCA, Humane Society, or Best Friends Animal Society, you can make the holidays a little more homey for a shelter-bound pet.
+With a donation to the RSPCA, you can make the holidays a little more homey for a shelter-bound pet.

 A Bit Of (Professional) Order

-While you may not be in a position to show up at your loved one’s doorstep with gloves and a contractor bag, there are professionals out there who can help your giftee get that cramped crawl space or helplessly higgledy-piggledy attic in order.
-The cultishly-beloved clean freaks at The Home Edit or longtime closet experts at the Container Store happily make house calls to those who are ready to admit that their lives have become unmanageable.
-Once the organizational overhaul is said and done, you can put the cherry on top with a few stylish storage bins for your friend’s newly streamlined digs.
+While you may not be in a position to show up at your loved one’s doorstep with gloves and a contractor bag, there are professionals out there who can help your giftee get that cramped wardrobe space or helplessly higgledy-piggledy cupboards in order.
+Once the organisational overhaul is said and done, you can put the cherry on top with a few new stylish storage solutions to help them keep their new regime in place — whether that's as big as 16 Piece Airtight Food Storage Containers or as small as Howards Foam 4 Tier Trouser Hanger.

 Advertisement